-Whether you already use agile management methodology in your development projects or are looking for ways to innovate with a more versatile and dynamic approach to day-to-day workflow, the process is not without its faults.
+Whether you already use agile project management methodology in your development projects or are looking for ways to innovate with a more versatile and dynamic approach to day-to-day workflow, the process is not without its faults.
 According to Medium, only 58% of organizations worldwide understand the value of project management, with only 22% of them using specialized platforms in their workflow.

 While you can certainly benefit from introducing agile project management into your company, there are several noteworthy pitfalls you should keep in mind before doing so.
-With that in mind, let’s take a look at some of the mistakes in agile project management implementation and how you can avoid them for the continued benefit of your teams and business as a whole.
+With that in mind, let’s take a look at some of the mistakes in agile project management implementation, and how you can avoid them for the continued benefit of your teams and business as a whole.

 This approach is commonly associated with software development and the IT sector (although not exclusively so).
-Eddie Seymour, HR Specialist at WoWGrade put it this way: “If your employees are experienced and know the ins and outs of each other’s JDs, there is no real reason to keep them away from an agile work environment.”
-Agile project management is not without its faults however, as we will soon discuss at greater length.
+Eddie Seymour, HR Specialist at EssayAssistant put it this way: “If your employees are experienced and know the ins and outs of each other’s JDs, there is no real reason to keep them away from an agile work environment.”
+Agile project management is not without its faults, however, as we will soon discuss at greater length.

 There are good reasons for agile project management’s wide appeal.
-The methodology is highly flexible and relies on the expertise and collaboration between individuals more than standard team management does.
+The methodology is highly flexible and relies on the expertize and collaboration between individuals more than standard team management does.
 If we had to break down the direct advantages this approach to project management can bring a company, we could list several beneficial aspects of agile, including the following points:

 - Mid-development testing – ensuring higher end-product quality